maameamabainson/BIP_Project_DM_Heterogenous_KG/README.md

 Corresponding file: drug_drug_class.ipynb

-Script input: host_layer_data.csv, kg.csv, drug_data.csv, antibiotics_list.csv
+Script input:  host_layer_data.csv/t1dm_host_layer_data.csv, kg.csv, drug_data.csv, antibiotics_list.csv

 Using a reliable Kaggle dataset (https://doi.org/10.34740/kaggle/dsv/7850792) on Antibiotics and their classes, we identified the genes/proteins associated with antibiotics in the drug classes present in the AMR layer.
 This allowed us to create a connection between gene/protein entities in Layer 2 and Drug_class entities in Layer 3.

-The final dataset from preprocessing has columns: ‘x_index’, ‘x_name’, ‘x_type’, ' y_index ', ' y_name ', ' y_type ', ' relation' and ‘display_relation’.
+The final dataset from preprocessing has columns: ‘x_index’, ‘x_name’, ‘x_type’, 'y_index ', ' y_name ', ' y_type ', ' relation' and ‘display_relation’.

-Script output: drug_class_gene_data.csv
+Script output: drug_class_gene_data.csv/t1dm_drug_class_gene_data.csv

 ### Pathogen-infection connection
 Recall that key infections were carefully selected in advance to align with the objective of this project, findings in the literature and the pathogens of interest.
 These infections and pathogens of interest were then manually connected with the relation: Pathogen ‘infectious_agent for’ infection.

 ## Curating a causal layer
-To formally connect the host layer with the AMR layer, an intermediate layer was created to link the varied 'recurrent infection' nodes which were related to Type 2 diabetes mellitus via immunodeficiency to the concept of antimicrobial resistance and hence the AMR layer.
+To formally connect the host layer with the AMR layer, an intermediate layer was created to link the varied 'recurrent infection' nodes which were related to Type 1/Type 2 diabetes mellitus via immunodeficiency, to the concept of antimicrobial resistance and hence the AMR layer.
 Before this, however, we created some edges which we considered important.
-Each 'recurrent infection' could be and hence was matched with a key disease that we had already manually connected to the Type 2 diabetes node.
+Each 'recurrent infection' could be and hence was matched with a key disease that we had already manually connected to the Type 1/Type 2 diabetes node.

 In the literature, some key components of immunodeficiency have been linked to increased susceptibility to specific pathogens.
 Using this, relations between components of immunodeficiency and pathogen nodes were created.
 For example, 'Neutropenia' increases_susceptibility_to 'Klebsiella pneumoniae'.